redis-developer/skillmarket/README.md

 After understanding how the index works, let's build a minimal backend API in NodeJS that will allow us to create a user, and query for matching users.

-Please note that this is just an example, and we're not providing poper validation or error handling, nor other features required for the backend (e.g. authentication).
+Please note that this is just an example, and we're not providing proper validation or error handling, nor other features required for the backend (e.g. authentication).

 ### Redis client